arpnetworks/blog/_posts/2019-12-23-using-hp-ilo2-remote-console-on-arch-linux.markdown

 the applet where the remote console should be and it'll download what it needs.
 I only had to do this once, then never again.

+And that's it!

+You should see your server's video console in your browser and you can interact with it as you normally would, like in the old days, or on an old laptop/desktop.

 A Better Way
 ------------